nguyendu249/web_app_django/README.md

 Run project with Virtual Enviroments

 - run : venv\Scripts\activate
+- start project : python manage.py runserver
 - and run cmd in this cmd console only to stay in Virtual Enviroments

-An e-commerce app made using django 3, sqlite and bootstrap 4.
-This app also uses several other packages like -
+This app also uses several other packages like :

 - django-crispy-forms
 - django-filter